siddharth2016/hashnode-blog/ckms1rhau08lbl0s17nq18qkb.md

 ### Assignment

 Python allows a significant improvement to the assignments of variables.
-One can simply assign a number of variables with each variable assigned in a single line using the `=` operator.
+One can simply assign several variables with each variable assigned in a single line using the `=` operator.

 ```python
 # Assign variable, 1 line at a time.